Creating a custom Pay Type for Allowances/Deductions

 A custom Pay Type can be created for situations where you need to make a payment/deduction outside of the standard Pay Types.

-For example: Backpay, Bonus payment, Phone Allowance, Vehicle Allowance, Tool Allowance, Employee works another job with different rate, Rent Allowance, Accomodation Allowance, WINZ deduction, Rent deduction, Accomodation deduction.
+For example: Backpay, Bonus payment, Phone Allowance, Vehicle Allowance, Tool Allowance, Employee works another job with different rate, Rent Allowance, Accommodation Allowance, WINZ deduction, Rent deduction, Accommodation deduction.

 There are two options for loading these Pay Types; either taxable or non taxable.
 Make sure you create the Pay Type under the correction section.

 From the employee Profile click on the "pay types" tab

 1. Pay types created here will be taxed.